Running A Business

 These loans are typically much smaller compared to the other loan options discussed so far.
 They can be a good fit for owners who:

-• Haven’t been in business that long
+• Haven’t been in business very long

 • Have smaller annual revenues